 “We are not makers of history.
 We are made by history.”
 Martin Luther King

 Learning about history topics in primary school can be inspirational and immense fun.
 Children are inspired to research events, they love thinking about people of the past, and especially enjoy all the bits that are gory, nasty or just plain mad (that’s why Horrible Histories is so popular)!
-It is also fantastic for using so many English, ICT, Art and collaborative skills that we just cannot ignore the wonderful advantages of learning about the past.
+It is also fantastic for using so many English, Computing, Art and collaborative skills that we just cannot ignore the wonderful advantages of learning about the past.

 History in the National Curriculum can be summed up in just a few statements: ordering events in time; finding differences and similarities; writing and talking about the past; using different sources for information; asking and answering questions.
 All classes in each year group will do all of these at some point and aim to link ‘then’ with ‘now’.